-Percentages are based on 2013-2014 beginning BA step 0 Salary - \$34,055
+Percentages are based on 2019-2020 beginning BA step 0 Salary - \$35,436.00

 Adult Course positions shall be offered to bargaining unit members prior to applicants from outside the district.
 Bargaining unit members shall be considered for extra curricular activities prior to applicants from outside the bargaining unit.
-Should no bargaining unit member apply who is capable of filling a position, the Board may offer the position to another person at a rate determined by the Board.
+Should no bargaining unit member apply who is capable of filling a position, the Board may offer the position to another person.